mso.RdThe function mso adds an attribute vario to

 H.test contains a set of dummy variables that describe

-which pairs of observations (rows = elements of object$H
+which pairs of observations (rows = elements of object$H) fall in

 which distance class (columns).